 For years I’ve been thinking Christmas is a time of year filled with parties, family, friends (at least pre-covid), and food.
 What better excuse to indulge a little bit, right?

 Wrong, apparently.
 At least, according to the hundreds of emails I get every single day in the lead up to Christmas telling me otherwise.

-To give you a few examples from just last week:
+To give you a few examples:

 – Here are our top tips to keep your abs during Christmas

 – Top tips for avoiding the food splurge this silly season